fscheck/FsCheck/docs/LearningResources.md

 * "The lazy programmer's guide to writing 1000's of tests: An introduction to property based testing" by Scott Wlaschin [video](https://www.youtube.com/watch?v=IYzDFHx6QPY)
 * "Race Conditions, Distribution, Interactions - Testing the Hard Stuff and Staying Sane" by John Hughes [video](https://vimeo.com/68383317)
 * "Property-Based Testing for Better Code" by Jessica Kerr [video](https://www.youtube.com/watch?v=shngiiBfD80)

-## Blogs

-* Kurt's [Blog](http://fortysix-and-two.blogspot.com) for announcements, change logs and other posts more or less related to FsCheck.
-Now largely dormant.